 Here are seven of my favorite fruits for maximum health:

 This berry is famous for its antioxidant power, which helps reduce inflammation.
 It has a high polyphenol content, which has been found to improve your cholesterol and contribute to overall good heart health.

 If your muscles are sore from that boxing class, this tart fruit may even moderately reduce exercise-induced muscle damage.
 The easiest way to get this super fruit into your diet is to buy it frozen and add to a smoothie.
-Or, blend it try this delish, creamy quinoa parfait.
+Or try this delish, creamy quinoa parfait.

 These dark berries have been shown to have the highest cellular antioxidant activity compared to any other fruit tested.
 Snacking on blueberries can help to reduce oxidative stress, promote good heart health, provide protection against stroke, support healthy vision and also aid in cancer prevention.
 Pop them into your jar of overnight oats and have an antioxidant superfood breakfast ready to grab and go in the morning.